apache/spark/docs/configuration.md

     A string of extra JVM options to pass to executors.
 For instance, GC settings or other logging.
 Note that it is illegal to set Spark properties or heap size settings with this option.
-Spark properties should be set using a SparkConf object or the spark-defaults.properties file used with the spark-submit script.
+Spark properties should be set using a SparkConf object or the spark-defaults.conf file used with the spark-submit script.
 Heap size settings can be set with spark.executor.memory.
   </td>
 </tr>